entur/gradle-orb/README.md

 To use the default executor, [Docker Hub credentials](https://circleci.com/docs/2.0/private-images/) must be set as the environment variables `$DOCKERHUB_LOGIN` and `$DOCKERHUB_PASSWORD`.

 ## Compatibility

+### Gradle < 8
-This orb uses a few internal Gradle classes to delete unused dependencies from the cache, thus keeping it from growing too big and consequently consuming additional time for cache persist / restore.
+For Gradle version < 8, this orb uses a few internal Gradle classes to delete unused dependencies from the cache.
+While these internal classes have not changed in the later versions of Gradle, this approach is somewhat brittle and generally needs testing for each Gradle version.

 | Orb version   | Official Orb Version | Gradle version(s)            |
 | ------------- | -------------------- | ---------------------------- |